We may receive a commission on purchases made from links.

 Szechuan peppercorns and fish sauce for the win

-Fish sauce has been prized in Southeast Asian cooking for millennia — mainly due to its ability to instantly enhance the flavor of virtually anything it touches, from desserts to chicken noodle soup.
+Fish sauce has been prized in Southeast Asian cooking for millennia.
+It has the ability to enhance the flavor of virtually anything it touches, from desserts to chicken noodle soup.
 While the fermented condiment might seem like an unusual match for ranch, it can play a key role in deepening its relatively mild profile.
 Before you pour, it's important to note that a little bit of fish sauce goes a long way.
 Just a few drops of the briny, umami-rich ingredient can add a punchy edge without making the dressing taste "fishy."
-Rather, fish sauce provides a savory backbone that merely amplifies ranch's buttermilk tang.
+Rather, the fish sauce would be used to provide a savory backbone that merely amplifies ranch's buttermilk tang.
 The goal is to subtly boost your ranch's zip without overwhelming its flavor.

 Once the fish sauce and ground Szechuan peppercorns have fully melded into the ranch dressing, feel free to dig into crispy vegetables, drizzle it over salads, or douse your tenders and wings in it.
 While you're at it, envision you're dining out, even if you're enjoying a meal or snack at home.
 By the way, if you're looking for the best store-bought ranch, the victor in a Mashed taste test was Hidden Valley Buttermilk Ranch.